SEYLTX

 - Peter Dicpinigaits, MD, Professor, Albert Einstein School of Medicine; Editor-in-Chief, Lung

-Refractory chronic cough (or RCC) is a disorder that effects about 6 million people in the USA alone, or about 2% of the global adult population.
+Refractory chronic cough (or RCC) is a disorder that affects about 6 million people in the USA alone, or about 2% of the global adult population.

 The disorder is characterized by at least 8 weeks of unremitting coughing which, in some people, can last decades.
 Some individuals with RCC cough more than 100 times per hour.